 - Where to send any gifts or donations in memoriam

-Many funeral homes offer safe and secure methods of paying for many services in advance of their need.
-During the funeral arrangement conference, your funeral director will provide you with the firm’s price list for services and merchandise.
+Many funeral homes offer safe and secure methods of paying for services before they’re needed.
+Your funeral director will provide you with the firm’s price list during the funeral arrangement conference.

 - Anatomical donation

 The type of funeral service may depend upon the final disposition.
 Funeral service types include:

 - Traditional Burial — This is when the casket with the body is present.
 It can be either formal or casual, religious or secular.
 Whatever your wishes, the funeral director can help plan a funeral service designed to create a meaningful tribute to your loved one.
 Oftentimes, traditional services move to a gravesite.
 Your funeral director will also help coordinate additional transportation to another site if that is your intention.